Employers who recruit graduates with a 2.2: the public sector

 NHS graduate management schemes

-The National Health Service (NHS) is open to applications from students who have at least a 2.2 (in any degree subject) for its graduate management programmes.
+The National Health Service (NHS) graduate schemes are open to applications from students who have at least a 2.2 (in any degree subject).
 There are seven streams within the overall scheme, though some of them may not open in some recruitment rounds.